cyberbotics/webots-doc/reference/lidar.md

 [compositor](camera.md) field description of the [Camera](camera.md) node.

 > **note**:
-The fields `NumberOfLayers`, `verticalFieldOfView`, `horizontalResolution` and `fieldOfView` should respect the following constraint in order to be able to simulate the lidar:
+The fields `numberOfLayers`, `verticalFieldOfView`, `horizontalResolution` and `fieldOfView` should respect the following constraint in order to be able to simulate the lidar:

-        NumberOfLayers < verticalFieldOfView * horizontalResolution / fieldOfView
+        numberOfLayers < verticalFieldOfView * horizontalResolution / fieldOfView

     In case of 'rotating' lidar, the `fieldOfView` term in the constraint is replaced by `2 * π`.